mohebifar/react-native-ximage/README.md

+# DEPRECATED
+**You would not need this package** as react-native's Image component does caching.
+Also, react-native>=0.25 allows [prefetch remote images](https://github.com/facebook/react-native/commit/f7bcb3e98d489bb40ee8fd7dd69918521344f657).

 # react-native-ximage
 **XImage** is an alternative to react native's Image component with cache support.
 It offers a component and a storage class.